 Strategies in Regenerative Medicine: Pluripotent Stem Cells Expansion

 To be studied or used in a clinical setting, stem cells need to be grown.
 Therefore, another significant challenge in cell-based regenerative medicine is stem cell expansion.
 Clinical applications of human pluripotent stem cells require large cell quantities that cannot be produced by conventional adherent culture techniques (7).
 The approach employed needs to be scalable and usable in good manufacturing practice (GMP) accredited facilities.

 Conventional expansion methods use feeder layers or feeder-free systems.

-Feeder layer systems are systems where a layer of cells unable to replicate secrete factors needed by the stem cells for self-renewal and proliferation.
+Feeder layer systems are systems where a layer of cells unable to replicate secretes the growth factors the stem cells need for self-renewal and proliferation.

 Feeder-free systems use media enriched with growth factors that regulate pluripotency-associated genes.
 In these systems, stem cells are cultured upon a layer of extracellular matrix proteins, such as fibronectin, laminin, or other industrial-made matrix products.